KleberVales/software-architecture-patterns/README.md

 - However, unit-testing the Business layer can be difficult because it directly instantiates or imports persistence classes, often forcing you to use integration tests or complex database mocks.

+**Changeability:**

+- Changing the UI or adding new API endpoints is easy because the lower layers are unaffected.

+- Swapping out the database, framework, or persistence mechanism is difficult because the core business rules directly depend on the Data Access layer.

 ## 2. Hexagonal Architecture